 According to Fernando Azevedo (Technical Director of Angola Cables), “the increased capacity in the connection between Angola Cables and LINX allows a greater volume of IP traffic through peering (traffic exchange) with several networks in London.
 Users will have added advantages in the performance and quality of data exchange ”.

-In the view of Jennifer Holmes (Chief Commercial Officer - CCO LINX), “we are very pleased to be able to welcome new LINX members from regions such as Latin America and Africa, we see this partnership with Angola Cables as the accelerator of this process.
-For example, networks whose end users intend to connect with the gaming industry they are feeling a great improvement, particularly due to the option of peering in London, which optimizes the performance with quality and low latencies ”.
+In the view of Jennifer Holmes (Chief Commercial Officer - CCO LINX), “we are very pleased to welcome new members of LINX from regions such as Latin America and Africa, we see this partnership with Angola Cables as the accelerator of this process.
+For example, networks whose end users want to connect to the gaming industry they are feeling a great improvement, particularly due to the option of peering in London, which optimizes the performance with quality and low latencies ”.